beltrachi/ubiquo-dev-box/README.md

 the local code to build a project.
 This way you can make changes and push them to your fork to do a pull request.

+    /vagrant/gems/ubiquo # Contains the cloned repo that the project will be using.

 In the file ./scripts/ubiquo_devel_bootstrap.sh you have a sample of how to create a project.